rubenselander/RepoScribe/README.md

 # RepoScribe
 RepoScribe is a basic, lightweight tool for compiling your codebase and directory structure into a structured Markdown document.
 It is designed to enrich Large Language Models (LLMs) with project-specific context, but it's also highly effective for straightforward navigation and review of code projects or folders.
+The python package is self-contained, with no external dependencies.

 <div style="text-align: center;">